 A refund of contributions cannot be paid if you already have a deferred benefit in the L G P S in England or Wales.

 Only Scheme members who leave more than one year before age 65 can transfer their pension rights.
-The latest an election to proceed with a transfer can be made is one year before age 65.
+The latest that you can elect to proceed with a transfer one year before age 65.

 You must take appropriate independent financial advice before transferring from the L G P S to a defined contribution pension scheme.
 This is a legal requirement if the cash equivalent transfer value of all your benefits in the L G P S (excluding any Additional Voluntary Contributions (A V Cs)) is more than £30,000.